miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 #### Iterations setup

-We use Scrum as a base, with iterations of 2 weeks, we organize our work so that each iteration we can make a full delivery and go-live.
+We use Scrum with iterations/sprints of 2 weeks, we organize our work so that in each iteration we can make a full delivery and go-live.

 This is an example of how our active iterations look as Gitlab Milestones: